BelenJM/supeRbaits/README.md

 ### Further filtering: _blast_baits()_

 These outputs can be used for further filtering in R or exported as a table and used as input for next steps in the bait design process, either using *R* or other software. _supeRbaits_ has recently incorporated a new function that allows to blast the designed baits to the desired database/reference, either the one used to design the baits (the default) or other one specified by the user.
+In order to use _blast_baits()_, you first need to install the _blast+_ software in your laptop or system.
 The new function, named _blast_baits()_ has the following arguments:

 **1. Baits (x)**

-The input of this function is the output of do_baits().
+The input of this function is the output of _do_baits()_.

 **2. Database (db)**